ankaAR/bestiario5e/_creatures/archdruid.md

 armor_class: "16 (hide armor, shield)"
 ---

-***Spellcasting.*** The archdruid is an 18th-level spellcaster.
+***Lanzamiento de conjuros.*** The archdruid is an 18th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 17, +9 to hit with spell attacks).
 It has the following druid spells prepared:

 Cantrips (at will): druidcraft, mending, poison spray, produce flame